 In the fall of 2019, noted motorcyclist and explorer Martynas Majauskas started planning his journey to the mecca of motorcycle roads — the Alp Mountains.

-In America, all the road-trips led to California.
+In America, all the motorcycle road trips led to California.
 And various adventure seekers were heading to the West, starting their roads in cities, passing canyons, and ending up on the golden coasts of California.

 In Europe, on the other hand, most pilgrim journeys led to historical hubs of European civilization.
-Where the roads are passing the paradise of the Alp Mountains, which for many, is the main reason for having a motorcycle.
-Blessed with amazing views and sublime paths, this is a fantastic destination for a holiday on two wheels.
+The motorcycle roads pass the paradise of the Alp Mountains, which for many, is the main reason for having a motorcycle.
+Blessed with amazing views and sublime paths, this is a fantastic destination for a two-wheel holiday.
 And that’s what Martynas Majauskas took advantage of.

 To find the best route, he was heading to the South of Europe.
-He planned to get up early, ride around 500 km a day, and in two weeks, cover most of the Alpine passes.
-The road trip is about the journey and not the destination and Martynas enjoyed every bit of his exciting experience.
+He planned to get up early, ride around 500 km a day, and cover most of the Alpine passes in two weeks.
+The road trip is about the journey and not the destination, and Martynas enjoyed every bit of his exciting experience.

-He started near Monaco, taking a famous Napoleon Mountain Road, which connects Geneva Lake to the Mediterranean Sea.
-Later on, he switched to the notorious “Route des Grandes Alpes”.
+He started near Monaco, taking a famous Napoleon Mountain Road, connecting Geneva Lake to the Mediterranean Sea.
+Later on, he switched to the notorious “Route des Grandes Alpes.”
 Then, he moved on to Switzerland, passing Furka, Susten, Neufen, Gottard, and Grimsel.
-During his trip, Martynas had a pleasure to see some of the most magnificent views, and few of the mountain routes are so spectacular that some riders travel half the continent only to experience seeing this beauty.
+During his trip, Martynas had the pleasure of seeing some of the most magnificent views.
+Few mountain routes are so spectacular that some riders travel half the continent only to experience this beauty.

-Later on, his journey continued to Italian Alps and glorious Stelvio, which is the same height as Col d’ Iseran in France.
-However, most of the passes there are getting closed for winter holidays.
-Thus, to have a chance to ride it in Autumn, you have a months window gap starting from 1st of September till approximately the last week of it.
+Later on, his journey continued to Italian Alps and glorious Stelvio, the same height as Col d’ Iseran in France.
+However, most of the passes there are getting closed for the winter holidays.
+Thus, to have a chance to ride it in Autumn, you have a months window gap starting from the 1st of September till approximately the last week.